Deprecation

 What is Moodle's deprecation policy?

-• All deprecations should be noted in the relevant upgrade.txt
+- All deprecations should be noted with an upgrade note.

 Moodle Core deprecation process